phoenixyy/ECS-BJS-demo-Jenkins/README.md

-# ECS-BJS-demo-Jenkins
+# Amazon ECS PHP Simple Demo App

-This is a demo project for ECS and Jenkins in BJS
+Directions on how to launch this sample app on Amazon ECS can be found in the documentation: [Docker basics](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html).